 • Sticky tape or pins to display the drawings

-• Refer to the abridged version of the UDHR on page 600 and copy it onto a large sheet of paper
+• Refer to the abridged version of the UDHR in the appendices and copy it onto a large sheet of paper

 • Make a checklist of the rights for yourself